MicrosoftDocs/azure-dev-docs/articles/python/configure-local-development-environment.md

 ## Use the Azure portal

 Once you have your credentials, you can sign in to the [Azure portal](https://portal.azure.com) at https://portal.azure.com.
-The Azure Portal is typically easiest way to get started with Azure, especially if you are new to Azure and cloud development.
-In the Azure portal you can do a variety of management tasks such as creating and deleting resources.
+The Azure portal is typically easiest way to get started with Azure, especially if you're new to Azure and cloud development.
+In the Azure portal, you can do various management tasks such as creating and deleting resources.

-If you are already experienced with Azure and cloud development, you'll probably start off using tools as well such as Visual Studio Code and Azure CLI.
+If you're already experienced with Azure and cloud development, you'll probably start off using tools as well such as Visual Studio Code and Azure CLI.
 Articles in the Python developer center show how to work with the Azure portal, Visual Studio Code, and Azure CLI.

 > [!div class="nextstepaction"]
 > [Sign in to the Azure portal](https://portal.azure.com)

 ## Use Visual Studio Code

 You can use any editor or IDE to write Python code when developing for Azure.
 However, you may want to consider using [Visual Studio Code](https://code.visualstudio.com/) for Azure and Python development.
-Visual Studio Code provides a number of extensions and customizations for Azure and Python, which make your development cycle and the deployment from a local environment to Azure easier.
+Visual Studio Code provides many extensions and customizations for Azure and Python, which make your development cycle and the deployment from a local environment to Azure easier.

 For Python development using Visual Studio Code, install: